 “A funky, friendly, Mediterranean-Zen chillout near Bodrum, with cool pool, bistro bar and family rooms too”

-Although a tranquil couples hotel, children of all ages are actively welcomed – Ali and Esra have their own – and you can book baby-sitters and cots are complimentary.
-Of course, don't expect organised creche-type activities or plenty of toys and games; but generally Turkey is a very safe and sociable place to go with young kids.
+Although a tranquil couples hotel, children of all ages are actively welcomed.
+Owners Ali and Esra have their own, you can book babysitters and cots are complimentary.
+Of course, don't expect organised creche-type activities or toys and games; but generally Turkey is a very sociable place to go with young kids.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

-Functional Suites have 2 bedrooms and can sleep a family of 4 plus a baby, and are considered quieter if on the upper level.
-Junior Suites work well for a family of 3-4 (as long as the children under 9) as they have sofabeds.
-Casual Rooms can take a baby cot
+Functional Suites have 2 bedrooms (1 double, 1 twin) and 2 bathrooms.
+They can sleep a family of 4 plus a baby, and are considered quieter if on the upper level.
+Junior Suites work well for a family as each has a sofabed and space for a baby cot.
+Casual Rooms can take a baby cot.

 Remember baby and child equipment may be limited or need pre-booking